catalyst-cloud/catalystcloud-docs/source/best-practices/everyday-considerations.rst

 way of dealing with tasks and a clear path on what to do in the event of something going wrong.

-For incidents that occur with your projects on the Catalyst Cloud.
+For incidents that occur with your projects on Catalyst Cloud.
 We recommended this documentation be one of the first places you check to solving your issues.
 The documentation is comprehensive and deals with most of the frequently encountered problems.
 Should you be unable to find your solution